- Katherine Lewis, LMFT

 - Franchesca Meyers, RMFTI

-THERAPISTDaphne Pozo is a registered Marriage and Family Therapist intern in the state of Florida.
+THERAPISTDaphne Pozo is a Licensed Marriage and Family Therapist in the state of Florida.
 She received her Master’s degree in Marriage and Family Counseling from the University of Florida and received her Doctorate degree in Marriage and Family Therapy from Nova Southeastern University.